41nyaa/angularjs-typescript-template/README.md

-## AngularJS-TypeScript-Sample
+## AngularJS-TypeScript-Template
-This project is a so simple sample using AngularJS, TypeScript and webpack.
+This project is a template using AngularJS, TypeScript and webpack.
 This project was created by the following procedure.

 ```bash